SNHD-Development/FormSchemaRender/README.md

 3. mode: mode either "read", "edit" or "create" (Optional)
 4. view: view to render "default", "horizontal" or "wizard" (Optional, default view is horizontal view)
 5. token: if you want to add token in your form, you can add it here (Optional, but recommended)
+6. formEvents: custom events JS code that will need to run in form render scope.
+(Optional)

 Example: